sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - k8 uses a file called corefile  `cat /etc/coredns/corefile`, which has a number of plugins configured
 - the corefile is passed into the pod has a configMap object.

-##  How does pod point to the dns SERVER, what address does the pod use to point to
+How does pod point to the dns SERVER, what address does the pod use to point to:
 - when the dns is deployed, it also creates a service to make it available to other components within a cluster
 - The service is known as kube-dns by default.
 Ip addr of this service is configured as the nameserver on pods automatically by k8- kubelet

-## What is the name of the ConfigMap object created for Corefile?
+What is the name of the ConfigMap object created for Corefile?:

 k get configmaps -n kube-system